iPeel/HA-Eleven-Energy/README.md

 This is the default work mode, with excess solar diverted to the battery by default, and the battery supplying local loads if needed.

-To switch to thie work mode, use the "_set_work_mode_self_consumption_" service call with the following parameters:
+To switch to this work mode, use the "_set_work_mode_self_consumption_" service call with the following parameters:

 Key | Required | Description
 --- | --- | -----------